Cerapter/naon/README.md

 - `"evi"`
   - `id: Number`: the ID of the evidence the user wants to present.
 - `"user"`
-  - `id: Number`: presents the user profile of an user, and by doing so, giving them a notification as well, that they were mentioned.
+  - `id: Number`: presents the user profile of a user, and by doing so, giving them a notification as well, that they were mentioned.
   Somewhat equivalent of using *callwords* in pre-2.7.